olabodeaguda/Identity-Client/README.md

-# Identity-Client-Middleware
+## Identity-Client-Middleware
-Allow authentication of user remotely from a remote identity API
+  Its a middleware developed using aspnetcore 2.1.0.
+It authenticate a log on user by connecting to the remote identity api.
+## Features